Neats29/neats29.github.io/source/coaching/index.md

 **Investment:**
 suggested: £100.

-However, I offer a sliding scale: £75—£120
+However, I offer a sliding scale: £75—£150

 The sliding scale is to accommodate different affordability levels.
-You may choose a value in this range that feels good to you.
+You may choose a value in this range that feels right to you.

 <h1 style="font-size: 1.6em;">Testimonials</h1>